 As far as energy-efficient HVAC installation in Charlotte, there’s good news for your family this tax season.

 The Residential Energy Efficient Property Credit has been extended through 2020.
-This may qualify you for reductions for energy-efficient home improvements, like new heating and cooling units, water heaters and heat pumps.
+This may entitle you to reductions for energy-efficient home improvements, like new heating and cooling equipment, water heaters and heat pumps.

-To become eligible for the incentive, the residence should be the taxpayer’s primary home in the USA.
-The improvement should last for five years or more, with the original use originating with you.
+To become eligible for the reduction, the house should be the taxpayer’s primary home in the U.S. The improvement needs to last for five years or more, with the original use originating with the homeowner.

-What Varieties of Enhancements are Considered High-Efficiency Updates?
+What Varieties of Enhancements are Eligible to be High-Efficiency Updates?

-Usually, this tax credit equals 10% of the price of the following energy-saving enhancements that meet specific ENERGY STAR® conditions:
+Typically, this tax credit equals 10% of the price of the following energy-saving changes that meet certain ENERGY STAR® conditions:

 - Advanced main air-circulating fans